globalplex/globalplex.org/src/pages/about.md

 header:
   image: img/about-header.png
   title: About Us
-  subtitle: Meet the people and the values that drive us to do what we do.
+  subtitle: Meet the people and the values that drive us to do what we do
 story:
   image: img/about-story.png
   title: Our Story